arpitdash/arpitdash/README.md

 - 👋 Hi, I’m @arpitdash
-- 👀 I’m interested in leaning coding
+- 👀 I’m interested in lean coding
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on beginners group project
 - 📫 How to reach me - dm me on instagram @arpit_dash203